etermory/doom-docm/README.md

 5. Open the file in Microsoft Word
 6. Select **Enable Content** in the security warning bar

-Additionally, expect to have to fight Windows Defender, as Microsoft is (rightfully) not too keen on having Word document extracting and running executables.
+Additionally, expect to have to fight Windows Defender, as Microsoft is (rightfully) not too keen on having Word documents extracting and running executables.

 ## How it works